Related link: Column headers in Data-Driven OLAP

 Jedox Web and Jedox Integrator must be installed and the connection from Excel Add-in to Jedox Web must work correctly.
 For more information, see Connecting Jedox Excel Add-in with Jedox Web.

-Data-driven modeling is supported for a file size of max 128 MB.
-This default value is defined in the file <install_path>\httpd\php\php.ini in the lines post_max_size and upload_max_filesize.
-Please adjust these values in case of a bigger file.
+Data-driven modeling is by default set for a maximum file size of 128 MB.
+This default value can be changed in the file <install_path>\httpd\php\php.ini in the lines post_max_size and upload_max_filesize.
+To disable the limit, set the post_max_size value to 0.

-Jedox Setup provides three examples to test Data-Driven Modeling: FiletoOLAP1.csv, FiletoOLAP1.xls and FiletoOLAP2.csv, all of which you can find in C:\Users\Public\Documents\Jedox\Jedox Suite.
+Jedox comes with three sample files to test Data-Driven Modeling, all of which can be found in

 Here you can change the suggested names for project, database, and cube.
-Furthermore, you can select to overwrite an existing project, append data, and create a dimension “Versions”.
+You can also overwrite an existing project, append data, and create dimension versions with variance, consolidated of Actual(1), and Budget(-1).
+Imported data will be written in Actual.

 - If a Jedox Integrator (ETL) project exists, you have to check “Overwrite”; otherwise you receive a corresponding message and nothing will be created or imported.